 - Agriculture associations are making efforts to support and make a case for returning to biodiverse farming models.

 - The general public is becoming more aware of the quality and provenance of their groceries.
 They’re looking for fresher produce and a more local and sustainable food supply chain.

 “So much of man’s relationship with flora is based on food,” Galacti notes.
 “Flora feeds you directly, or through your eating the animals that eat it.
 I wonder why so often it seems that you value money over plants?
 Don’t you use much of the money to buy food?”

 Our species has been agrarian since its inception.
-Has our relationship with food moved from a process based on growing nutrition to a process of growing profits?
-Are we using fertilizer instead of natural nutrients to grow food as quickly as possible to provide the largest, most profitable yields—quantity over quality?Humanity has been agrarian since its inception.
+Has our relationship with food moved from a process based on growing nutrition to a method of increasing profits?
+Are we using fertilizer instead of natural nutrients to grow food as quickly as possible to provide the most substantial, most profitable yields—quantity over quality?Humanity has been agrarian since its inception.
 Has our relationship with food moved from a process based on growing nutrition to a process of growing profits?
 Click To Tweet

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.
 Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life

 Learn how to play Take Inventory – The Interconnectivity Game (free) that nourishes your neurons and is taking the world by storm.
 Play a round with family and friends.
 View the above videos and use the tags at the end of this blog for dozens of ideas to play Take Inventory – The Game.

 See the index of the book Inventory of the Universe to find a specific chapter and read it online.

 Unlock Bible meaning via Biblical Hebrew … with no fuss.
 The free video course that puts you in the driver’s seat to navigate the Bible as never before.
 Join now